apache/pekko-http/THREAT_MODEL.md

 - **"No authentication on routes."** Authentication is the application's responsibility (§9).
 A scan of this library cannot conclude a route is unauthenticated.
 - **"Request exceeding `max-uri-length` / `max-header-count` is rejected."** That is P1 working.
 - **"N concurrent connections / requests exhaust CPU, memory or sockets."** Volume-based resource exhaustion is `BY-DESIGN: property-disclaimed` per §14 Q1 — defence belongs to the fronting proxy (§10.1).
 Reports must show *one* in-limits request doing disproportionate work, not many requests doing proportionate work.
 A load-generator result is not a finding.
+- **"`extractClientIP` trusts a client-supplied header."** By design and documented at the directive, with `extractDirectClientIP` provided as the trustworthy alternative (§14 Q4). `BY-DESIGN: property-disclaimed`.
+A report that `extractDirectClientIP` can be influenced by a header *is* in scope.
 - **"CORS allows any origin."** Reflects the shipped default and requires the application to have opted into `cors()`.
 A request to change the default is `BY-DESIGN: default-configuration` per §5b; a misconfigured deployment is a finding against the *application*, not the library.
 - **"`allow-credentials = yes` with `allowed-origins = "*"` sends `Access-Control-Allow-Origin: *` with credentials."** It does not — the literal `*` is sent only when `allowCredentials` is false, otherwise the request `Origin` is echoed (`CorsSettingsImpl.scala:64`, covered by `CorsDirectivesSpec`).
 Reports asserting the literal `*`-with-credentials combination are factually wrong.
 - **"Credential comparison is vulnerable to a timing attack."** Check which comparator the report exercises: `Credentials.verify` is constant-time (§8 P8), so the claim is wrong against it; against an application's own `provideVerify` comparator it is a finding in that application, not this library.